confluentinc/ksql/docs-md/capacity-planning.md

 ##### State Store Changelog Topics

-KSQL uses an embedded storage engine to manage state locally for operations such as aggregations.
-For fault-tolerance reasons it also persists the state for aggregations (e.g, SUM, COUNT, TOPKDISTINCT) in a compacted changelog topic.
+ksqlDB uses an embedded storage engine to manage state locally for operations such as aggregations.
+For fault-tolerance reasons it also persists the state for aggregations, like SUM, COUNT, and TOPKDISTINCT in a compacted changelog topic.
 The changelog topic has the same number of partitions as the input stream.
 It defaults to a single replica, but this can be explicitly set via the `ksql.streams.replication.factor`